Marmelodov/PromptCrafter-API/docs/tutorials/test-prompt.md

 | **415 Unsupported Media Type** | `{"error": "Content-Type must be application/json"}` | The `Content-Type` header is missing or incorrect. | Add `Content-Type: application/json` to your request headers. |
 | **500 Internal Server Error** | `{"error": "An unexpected server error occurred"}` | An error occurred on the server. | Retry the request after a short wait.
 If the error persists, contact support. |

-## Next Steps
+## Next steps

-Now that you can log prompt outputs, you`re ready to build a data-driven evaluation process.
+Now that you can log and score your outputs, you're ready to start refining your prompt library.

-- Try the [Search prompts tutorial](tutorials/search-prompts.md) to find prompts by keyword.
+*   Try the [Search prompts tutorial](tutorials/search-prompts.md) to find prompts by keyword.
-- Learn how to [Update a prompt](tutorials/update-prompt.md) based on the insights from your logged tests.
+*   Learn how to [Update a prompt](tutorials/update-prompt.md) based on the insights from your logged tests.
-- For complete details on endpoints and para, see the [Log resource](reference/resources/log.md) and the [`POST /logs`](reference/endpoints/post-logs.md) endpoint documentation.
+*   For complete details on endpoints and parameters, see the [Log resource](reference/resources/log.md) and the [`POST /logs`](reference/endpoints/post-logs.md) endpoint documentation.